Twelve Days of Slayings: Murders Committed During Christmas and New Year’s

 Christmas Eve of 2011 would mark the last day in the life of Za’zell Preston, a blushing mother of three who was only months away from graduating college with a focus on domestic violence.
 Za’zell and her husband, William Wallace, were out at a Christmas party when they got into a drunken argument.
 The fighting continued when they got home, and it was so volatile that Za’zell’s oldest child woke up to witness the altercation.
 This was not the first time the children had witnessed their parents fighting, nor was it the first time their fights got violent.

 William Wallace was described as being violent and controlling.
 As stated before, this was not the first instance of domestic violence in their relationship.
 Wallace had previously been to jail for beating Preston, and Preston at one point had a restraining order against Wallace.
-Wallace was arrested at least twice for violating the order and was always able to get Preston to forgive him for any wrongdoings.
+Wallace was arrested at least twice for violating the order and could always get Preston to forgive him for any wrongdoings.
 Preston was so desperate to change Wallace that she would even visit him in jail after he beat her and violated the restraining order.
 Many people, especially Preston’s family, would beg Za’zell to leave Wallace.

 The next morning Wallace propped Preston’s body on the couch with a pair of sunglasses on her face.
-He made the children open their presents, and when they asked what was wrong with Preston Wallace simply replied “Mommy ruined Christmas, she got drunk and ruined Christmas.”
+He made the children open their presents, and when they asked what was wrong with Preston, Wallace simply replied, “Mommy ruined Christmas.
+She got drunk and ruined Christmas.”
 The children would later describe their mother’s body as cold and stiff on Christmas morning.

 With all the overwhelming evidence from the apartment and past abuse, William Wallace was sentenced to fifteen years behind bars for the murder of Za’zell Preston.
+While for many, the holidays are a time of celebration and reflection; people should still be cautious of ill intentions from those closest to them.